alexluong/gatsby-theme-tutorial/blog/README.md

 export default PostTemplateRenderer
 ```

-You should see a line separating the title and the content.
+You should see a line separating the title and content.
 This is such a powerful pattern which allows users full customization of their website.
 If you're thinking about building a Gatsby theme, I'd highly recommend you consider this pattern.

 **NOTE**: _If it's not working for you, try stopping the running Gatsby process and restart it.
 New component shadowing will require you to rerun the site._